gordonsh24/mo-files-browser/README.md

-# mo-files-reviewer
+# MO Files reviewer

-The plugin to review content of MO files
+The plugin to review content of MO files.